bizflycloud/terraform-provider-bizflycloud/website/docs/d/image.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_image"
+page_title: "Bizfly Cloud: bizflycloud_image"
 sidebar_current: "docs-bizflycloud-datasource-image"
 description: |-
-  Provides a BizFly Cloud Server resource.
+  Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Servers.
 Servers also support provisioning.
 ---

 # bizflycloud\_image

-Get ìnformation about BizFly Cloud OS Image.
+Get ìnformation about Bizfly Cloud OS Image.
 The image can be use to boot a cloud server or create a rootdisk volume from an OS image.

 ## Example Usage